 The gorge, the natural territory for the E-M1 Mark III and the M.Zuiko Digital ED 8-25mm F4 PRO lens

-As already mentioned earlier the combination of E-M1 Mark III and the 8-25mm lens is the perfect combination for such a trip.
-Half of the gorge is at least up to the half very narrow a wide-angle lens is needed, in addition, there are a lot of motifs, which are a bit farer away so that the zoom area of the lens will be completely used.
-Already at the start, there is a small ravine, which you can reach via a little bridge and therefore a nice easy motif.
+As mentioned earlier the E-M1 Mark III and the 8-25mm lens is the perfect combination for such a trip.
+The gorge is at least up to the half very narrow and a wide-angle lens is needed.
+In addition, there are a lot of motifs, which are a bit farer away.
+Means that the zoom area of the lens will be completely used.
+Right at the beginning, there is a small ravine.
+You can reach via a little bridge and therefore a nice easy motif.

-The images already show how useful the zoom range of the lens is and how it can be utilised to create your image, but also why the E-M1 Mark III is the fitting camera for such a hike.
-With the built-in LiveND filter you can make, without a physical ND filter, long time exposures, which enables you to show the floating water in your images.
-Thanks to the image stabilisation you can realise these images without a tripod.
+The images already show how useful the zoom range of the lens is.
+It shows how it can be utilised to create your image.
+Also the E-M1 Mark III is the fitting camera for such a hike.
+With the built-in LiveND filter you can make long time exposures.
+A physical ND filter is not needed.
+Thanks to the image stabilization you can realize these images without a tripod.
 You. can leave it at home and save weight.

 Many claims that zoom lenses are only used in their extreme focal lengths.
 In this case 8mm or 25mm.
 However, this hike showed something else.
 I also used the focal lengths between the extremes, depending on how the composition of the picture required it.
 The picture of the church, for example, was made with 18mm.
 The picture of the watercourse was taken with 14mm.

 As already indicated in the headline, the decision to take the M.Zuiko Digital ED 8-25mm F4 PRO with me on the hike was, in retrospect, exactly the right one.
 The lens covered exactly what was needed with the focal length range.
 But the E-M1 Mark III was also able to show its strengths to the full.
-In particular, the image stabilization in combination with the built-in LiveND filters (this is a digital ND filter) was very helpful in realizing images that would normally only have been possible with a tripod and physical filters.
+In particular, the image stabilization in combination with the built-in LiveND filters was very helpful in realizing images that would normally only have been possible with a tripod and physical filters.
 So I only had one camera with one lens with me.
-I could leave the tripod and ND filter at home and thus save a lot of weight, which would otherwise have burdened me on the hike.
+I could leave the tripod and ND filter at home.
+This saved a lot of weight, which would otherwise have burdened me on the hike.